 Mobility Fair: A Transportation Listening Session

-will kick off with an interactive listening session led by National Aging and Disability Transportation (NADTC) staff.
+The day will kick off with an interactive listening session led by National Aging and Disability Transportation (NADTC) staff.
 NADTC knows that transportation is a critical element for older adults who wish to live healthy, independent lives.
 This session gives you a chance to tell your story, share challenges, best practices, and questions with NADTC staff and your peers around any issues that your AAA faces or has overcome.
 This discussion will help NADTC respond to key topics and training needs through information sharing.

 Session 2: July 27, 1:00 p.m. – 2:15 p.m.